juliovedovatto/vuejs-candidates-test/README.md

 ### Starting the project

-To start the project, navigated to your local repository, and run:
+To start the project, navigate to your local repository, and run:

 ```
 npm run serve